Webmuffin-com/TutorBotServer/README.md

 ## Pre requisites

-In order to set the required secrets you need to duplicate the file `env.example.txt` and name it `env.txt` and fill its contents with the corresponding secrets.
+In order to set the required secrets you need to duplicate the file `.env.example` and name it `.env` and fill its contents with the corresponding secrets.

 ### Create virtual environment